Mansfield Hollow Lake: Recreation

-Mansfield Hollow State Park is located on Bassett Bridge Road in the town of Mansfield.
+Mansfield Hollow State Park is located on Bassetts Bridge Road in the town of Mansfield.
 The park offers boating (8 mph limit), fishing, a shaded picnic area and many miles of hiking, mountain biking and cross-country ski trails.
-A boat launch is located on Bassett Bridge Road in the town of Mansfield, 1/2 mile east of the state park entrance.
+A boat launch is located on Bassetts Bridge Road in the town of Mansfield, 1/2 mile east of the state park entrance.
 It is open daily from 8 a.m. to sunset.
 There is no entrance fee.
 This area is managed by the Connecticut Department of Energy and Environmental Protection.

 Mansfield Hollow Dam is located on Mansfield Hollow Road in the town of Mansfield.
 Visitors can picnic on the lawn both downstream of the dam and on the lake side of the dam.
 The top of the dam is popular for walking, jogging, and biking.
 The west half of the dam is approx. 1 mi long, the east half is almost 2 mi long.
 Parking is available at the State Park, Damsite, Commuter Parking Lot on US Route 6, and athletic field parking lot on State Route 89.
 The dam runs alongside Windham Airport.